doordeck/docs/docs/cloud-api/account/registration.md

 To preserve compatibility, this endpoint responds to requests for v1 through v3.
 :::

-This endpoint allows users to register for a Doordeck account; the call will fail with a 409 conflict error if there is a pending invite (unless force is set to true).
+This endpoint allows users to register for a Sentry Interactive account; the call will fail with a 409 conflict error if there is a pending invite (unless force is set to true).

 ### HTTP Request